sanjitc/Cloud-Pak-for-Data/What's-New/5.2/Features-Improvements-5.2.md

 o   Use a Granite model that is started on the internal containers with CPUs for LLM-based enrichment.
 o   Use local watsonx.ai inference foundation models (watsonx\_ai\_ifm) that require GPU for LLM-based enrichment, and term generation and assignment.
-o   Work with external watsonx.ai models in an existing IBM watsonx.ai instance on a remote IBM Cloud Pak for Datacluster or in IBM watsonx as a Service for LLM-based enrichment, and term generation and assignment.
+o   Work with external watsonx.ai models in an existing IBM watsonx.ai instance on a remote IBM Cloud Pak for Datacluster or in IBM watsonx as a Service for LLM-based enrichment, and term generation and assignment [Procedure](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.2.x?topic=catalog-connecting-remote-watsonxai-instance).

 **6\.**    	**Automate data quality analysis**